DIY 4th of July Fireworks Wreath

 - Foam wreath form (I used a curved one, but if you find a flat circle form those work even better!)

 - Hot glue

-3. I made a couple additional "fireworks" for the wreath using these printed popsicle sticks.
-I criss-crossed them on top of each other and hot glued them together.
-I finished with a sticker on top.
+I made a couple additional “fireworks” for the wreath using these printed craft sticks.
+To make them, I just criss-crossed them on top of each other and hot glued them together.
+Finish with a sticker on top.